tirtha-24/Real-Time-Face-Recognition/README.md

 ## **Theory**
 ### **One Shot Learning**
-This is all aboutt learning by seeing only one example.
+This is all about learning by seeing only one example.
 Algorithm is provided with only one or very few images per person.
 Model should be trained so that it can able to predict the correct face.
 This idea can be easily implemented with siamese network.

 ### **Siamese Network**